Asphalt 3: Street Rules

-Asphalt 3: Street Rules is a racing video game by Gameloft Shanghai that was released in 2006 on Java-based mobile phones, in 2007 on non-Java based mobile phones and was also released in 2008 for Nokia's N-Gage 2.0 gaming platform.
-The third major game of Asphalt series.
-It is the first mobile game to be played at the World Cyber Games competition.
-It was also the first in the series not to be released for the Nintendo DS.
+Asphalt 3: Street Rules is a racing video game developed by Gameloft Shanghai and the third major game of the Asphalt series following Asphalt: Urban GT 2.
+It was released in 2006 on Java-based mobile phones, followed by a 3D version in 2007 on other mobile phones and was also released in 2008 for Nokia's N-Gage 2.0 platform and in 2009 for Android.
+It was notably the first mobile game to be played at the World Cyber Games competition.